Milwaukee, Wisconsin

 Westlawn's original superblocks were isolated from their surroundings, both physically and socially.
 Housing units were unable to accommodate growing families.
 The new housing includes a mix of apartments, townhomes, and duplexes to meet the varying needs of underserved populations, including veterans, seniors, families with small children, and the high percentage of single, female heads of households.

-Uniquely, the housing authority acted as its own developer during the first phase and will continue to do so in future phases.
+Uniquely, the housing authority acted as its developer during the first phase and will continue to do so in future phases.
 Furthermore, the authority contributed more than $19.5 million of deferred development fees to the costs of developing the project, putting the money back into the community instead of paying for a private developer partner.

-Energy efficiency and sustainability were high priorities given long Wisconsin winters.
+Energy efficiency and sustainability were high priorities given the long Wisconsin winters.
 Every new home was designed to LEED standards, with one home serving as a LEED Platinum case study.
 Housing units were built with durable, weather-resistant materials and insulation to prolong their lifespan and minimize maintenance and heating costs.

 Improving indoor and outdoor air quality was vital to help reduce incidents of childhood and elderly asthma, which is endemic in very low-income populations.
 Rain gardens and bioswales provide on-site stormwater management strategies.